Model E (1954)

 Each of the machines designated Model A through Model D varied from one another as Frank improved the succeeding machine over the previous one.
 The Model E, introduced in 1954 was the first standardized design he settled on and between 1954 and 1955, 20 of these models were manufactured and sold.

 The NHL Boston Bruins along with nine other purchasers ordered Zamboni Model E’s in 1954 and the Bruins took delivery of Model E21 in the fall of that year.
 In 1988, the Boston Bruins had a new Zamboni machine on order and requested that the vintage machine, Model E 21, be fully restored by the Zamboni Company.
 When the restored machine was delivered and turned over in an on ice ceremony at Boston Garden, it was announced that E 21 would be delivered to the Hockey Hall of Fame as a part of their historic collection in Toronto, Canada.
+In 2023, the Model E21 was refurbished by the Zamboni Company as part of an update to the Hockey Hall of Fame and returned to a new and permanent exhibit space, dedicated to the Zamboni ice resurfacer and it’s history in hockey.

 The first use of a Zamboni machine for an NHL game has been the subject of discussion for many years, so Zamboni contacted Bob Skrak who worked for Ice Capades in the 1950’s and drove Zamboni machine No. 4, a Model B, to resurface the ice for the shows.
 Bob helped Frank Zamboni in the early days when he took machines around the country and introduced the arena managers to the “invention” which could significantly improve their ice sheet’s surface and enhance the quality of the ice for skating and hockey.